 Welcome to the Maeshowe Webcam Site

-Large im age on left shows back wall of chamber from above doorway
+Large image shows back wall of chamber from above doorway

 Please note that images will be black when it is dark or there is no light in Maeshowe